What inner nurturing will help us cultivate good relationships?

 within all of this outside all of this

-5) Our own innate nurturing (mātari-svān) can be in both activity and stillness, can be far away or nearby, and is both within our heart and in the outside world.
+5) Our own innate nurturing (mātari-svān) can be in both activity and stillness, can be either far away or nearby, and is both within our heart and in the outside world.

 (note.
 The Sanskrit word for “our own innate nurturing” can also be spelled mātar-īśvara which can also be interpreted as “Pure consciousness (īśvara) that nurtures (mātar). mātar is equivalent to the Latin mater = mother.)

-yastu sarvāṇi bhūtāni ātmani eva ānupaśyati
+yastu sarvāṇi bhūtāni ātmani eva ānu-paśyati

-self experience
+self objectivity

 vijānataḥ na vijugupsate mohaḥ śokaḥ

-with insight, not deny, deadening burning
+with insight not deny, deadening burning

-objective conceal, ignore defilements pain
+conceal, ignore defilements pain

-6 & 7) Our own innate nurturing (matar-īśvara) is surely in all of us.
-It is the higher self’s ability to observe and experience the painful thoughts and feelings in our mind (mohaḥ + śokaḥ) with insight and objectivity (vi-jn͂ānataḥ), and not deny, conceal and ignore our own pain (mohaḥ + śokaḥ).
+6 & 7) Our own innate nurturing (mātar-īśvara) is surely in all of us.
+She is the higher self’s ability to observe and experience the painful thoughts and feelings in our mind (mohaḥ + śokaḥ) with objectivity and insight, and not deny, conceal and ignore our own pain (mohaḥ + śokaḥ).

 sa paryagat śukram a-kāyam vyadadhāt